elear-solutions/cococlientsdk-swift-framework/README.md

 Swift wrapper which can be used rapid develop of COCO applications on iOS and macOS platform.

 ## Setup

-Coco supports two options for dependency management.
+Coco supports CocoaPods for dependency management.

 ### CocoaPods